-- A. If the applicant decides to apply for the RI Works Program, the applicant is given either a prompt intake appointment or, if indicated, an emergency intake appointment either telephonically or in person. - 1.
-Prompt Appointment
+- A. If the applicant decides to apply for the RI Works Program, the applicant is given either a prompt intake appointment or, if indicated, an emergency intake appointment. - 1.
+Prompt Appointment monthly RI Works Standard of Assistance for the appropriate family size, the intake appointment must be scheduled within one (1) working day of the screening interview.

-All applicants must be scheduled for a prompt appointment, and such appointment interviews must be conducted within five (5) working days of the initial screening and/or interview.
+All applicants must be scheduled for a prompt appointment, and such appointment interviews must be conducted within five (5) working days of the screening interview.
 For example, if an applicant is screened on a Monday, the intake interview must be scheduled as soon as possible but no later than the following Monday.

 - 2. Emergency Appointments - a.
-If an applicant indicates that s/he: - (1) Has no available income or resources, and - (2) During the current calendar month of application has not had and/or will not have income or resources in excess of the monthly RI Works Standard of Assistance for the appropriate family size, the intake appointment must be scheduled within one (1) working day of the initial interview. - b.
+If an applicant indicates that s/he: - (1) has no available income or resources, and - (2) during the current calendar month of application has not had and/or will not have income or resources in excess of the

+- b.
 If the applicant is unable to keep an appointment the following day, the intake appointment is scheduled for the earliest available time acceptable to the applicant. - c.
-For the purposes of determining an "emergency appointment", the DHS worker considers the family's income and resources including all of the applicant's income and resources and the income and resources of those persons for whom s/he is applying which would be counted in determining eligibility for cash assistance.
+For the purposes of determining an "emergency appointment", the screening worker considers the family's income and resources including all of the applicant's income and resources and the income and resources of those persons for whom s/he is applying which would be counted in determining eligibility for cash assistance.
 Deemed income must also be included.
 Income and resources do not include the income and resources of non-legally-liable relatives and friends.
 Income which is anticipated in the month of application is counted only if it is reasonably expected to be received, for example, the next regular paycheck or receipt of a government benefit.
-If it is doubtful that income will be received in the month of application, it should not be considered for the purpose of scheduling an intake appointment.
+If it is doubtful that income will be received in the month of application, it should not be considered for the purpose of scheduling an intake appointment. - d.

-d.
 An applicant who has been scheduled for a prompt intake appointment may have a change in circumstances which makes her/him eligible for an emergency intake appointment; s/he may request to be rescheduled as an emergency intake.
-The DHS worker reschedules the appointment for the next business day.
+The screening worker reschedules the appointment for the next business day.